geotrellis/geotrellis-site/docs/geotrellis-docs/0.9.0/python-geotrellis/index.rst

-.. _python-geotrellis:
+.. _python-geotrellis-0.9.0:

 python-geotrellis
 =================

-*python-geotrellis* is a python package for GeoTrellis data tasks, such as converting rasters into ARG format, tiling ARG rasters, and managing the :ref:`catalog <Catalog>`.
+*python-geotrellis* is a python package for GeoTrellis data tasks, such as converting rasters into ARG format, tiling ARG rasters, and managing the :ref:`catalog <Catalog-0.9.0>`.

 Installation
 ------------